Gabe Jackson: College career

-After redshirting his initial year at Mississippi State, Jackson earned the starting spot at left guard, next to All-SEC left tackle Derek Sherrod, prior to the season opener against Memphis.
+After redshirting his initial year at Mississippi State University, Jackson earned the starting spot at left guard, next to All-SEC left tackle Derek Sherrod, prior to the season opener against Memphis.
 On the season, Jackson posted 40 knockdown blocks and graded out at 80 percent or higher six times.
 In the Bulldogs’ 24–17 win over Kentucky, he graded out at 93 percent.
 With running back Vick Ballard, Mississippi State's rushing attack averaged 214.8 yards per game, second-highest in the SEC and 16th in the country.
 In the 17–14 loss to Auburn, Jackson scored a touchdown after recovering Chris Relf's fumble in the end zone.
 After the season, Jackson was named to the SEC All-Freshman team.

 In his sophomore year, Jackson started all 13 games at left guard, grading out a champion in five games and recorded a team-high 69 takedowns.
 In the 41–34 loss at Auburn, he notched a season-high nine knockdowns.
 As a blocker, Jackson helped the 2011 Bulldogs to reach the top 10 in school history for single-season marks in passing touchdowns, passing completions, total yards and first downs.
 The Bulldogs offensive line, which also featured James Carmon at left tackle, gave up the fifth-fewest sacks in the SEC.
 Jackson helped pave the way for running back Ballard, who finished fourth in the SEC in rushing.
 For the first time since 1914, Mississippi State scored 50-plus points twice in the same season.